-The College of Education and Human Ecology has numerous teaching licensing options for students pursuing their initial teaching license or for professional educators seeking supplemental credentials.
+The College of Education and Human Ecology has numerous teaching licensing options for students who want to become teachers or for professional educators seeking supplemental credentials.

 Master of Education (MEd)

-The Master of Education is a one-year accelerated teacher licensure program.
+The Master of Education is a one-year accelerated teacher license program.
 You will have diverse experiences and the opportunity to develop the essential skills needed to become an effective educator.

 Teaching and Learning offers the MEd with specializations in:

 Whether you want to teach elementary-, middle school- or high school-aged students, a bachelor's of education is one way to become a teacher.

 There are seven undergraduate degree options that will help you achieve your goal to teach youth.
 And most will lead to your initial teaching license in Ohio.

 - Child and Youth Studies (non-license program)